 DMCA stands for Digital Millennium Copyright Act of 1998.
 It is a US law that protects all digital copyrights, including that of bloggers and content creators.
 It came about to stop the illegal use of music but covers all digital mediums.

 When you find your content has been stolen, you will be advised to file a DMCA takedown notice.
-This is not filed with the owner of the site but instead notifies the platform hosting them that they need to take the content down off of their server.
+It is not filed with the owner of the site.
+You make the complaint through the host, and they are advised the content must be removed.

 If the hosting company does not take down articles they have were advised it was stolen, they are as guilty as the owner of the site.
-They too can be guilty.
+They, too, can be liable.

 How do you find the site’s host?

 You have to find who hosts the site.
-This would include companies such as BlueHost, Siteground, and Hostgator, for example.
-You can use sites such as ICANN WHOIS to find out the host for the site.
+The hosts are companies such as BlueHost, Siteground, and Hostgator, for example.
+You can use sites such as Who Is Hosting This to find out the host for the site.

 Type in the name of the site, and they will share the hosting company name with you.
 Once you know that, you can proceed with filing your DMCA takedown notice.